ABOUT THE AUTHOR

 ABOUT THE BOOK

-A Sesquicentennial History of RICHARDSON, TEXAS, Or, How a Tiny Railroad Towan Became One of the Biggest Small Cities in the Lone Star State will be a 2-volume comprehensive "warts and all" account of Richardson from the earliest days of settlement in the 1840s to the present day (2022).
-In addition to all the major milestones, each volume will include many previously untold stories of human interest.
+A Sesquicentennial History of RICHARDSON, TEXAS, Or, How a Tiny Railroad Towan Became One of the Biggest Small Cities in the Lone Star State is a 2-volume comprehensive "warts and all" account of Richardson from the earliest days of settlement in the 1840s to the present day (2022).
+In addition to all the major milestones, each volume includes many previously untold stories of human interest.
 A meticulous researcher, the author corrects mistakes that were made in previous histories of the city (as well as on some of the city's historical markers).
 Both volumes will also contain footnotes and be illustrated with photos, engravings, and maps.

 The publication of a combined hardcover volume is being considered.